smyoung88/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In our final analysis, we are going to compare the performance of the MechaCar to its competitors.
-To do so, we are going to see how they compare when it comes to cost, city and highway fuel efficiency, horse power, maintenance cost, and safety rating.
+To do so, the following metrics will be tested will be tested in the statistical study:

+<b> Metrics Tested</b>
+1. Cost
+2. City and Highway Fuel Efficiency
+3. Horse Power
+4. Maintenance Cost
+5. Safety Rating

+<b>Null Hypothesis for Each Metric</b>
+1. The cost of the MechaCar is the same as its competitors.
+2. The city and highway fuel efficiency is the same as its competitors.
+3. The horse power is comparable (the same) as its competitors.
+4. Maintenance cost is equivalent to its competitors.
+5. The safety rating is the same as its competitors.

+<b>Statistical Test Used to Test Hypothesis of Each Metric</b>
+1. Two-sample T-test
+2. Two-sample T-test
+3. Two-sample T-test
+4. Two-sample T-test
+5. Two-sample T-test

+<b> Data for the Statistical Test for Each Metric</b>
+1. A dataset that has a normal distribution of the total cost for a MechaCar and a dataset with a normal distribution of the cost of its competitors
+2. A dataset that has a normal distribution of both city and highway fuel efficiencies for a MechaCar and a dataset with both city and highway fuel efficiencie of its competitors
+3. A dataset that has a normal distribution of the horse power for a MechaCar and a dataset with a normal distribution of the horse power of its competitors
+4. A dataset that has a normal distribution of the total maintenance costs for a MechaCar along with a dataset with a normal distribution of the total maintenance costs of its competitors
+5. A dataset that has a normal distribution of the total safety rating for a MechaCar and a dataset with a normal distribution of the safety ratings of its competitors